TritonDataCenter/rfd/rfd/0026/README.md

 ###### Size

 The size of the shared volume.
-Matched with the closest available shared volume package.
 This option is passed using docker's CLI's `--opt` command line switch:

 ```
 docker volume create --name --opt size=100g
 ```

+If the size provided is not one of those made available by `tritonnfs` [volume packages](#volume-packages), the creation fails and outputs the list of available sizes.
+The available volume sizes can also be listed with [CloudAPI's ListVolumePackages endpoint](#listvolumepackages-get-volumepackages).

+When specifying a volume size without a suffix, gibibytes are assumed: a size of `10` means `10 gibibytes`.
+When using suffixes in the size parameter, binary units are assumed.
+That is: `10g` means `10 Gibibtyes`, same for `10G`, `10gb` and `10GB`.

 ###### Network